• Skip to primary navigation

 There’s nothing I love more than a warm soup or stew on a cold night, and this Instant Pot chicken thigh stew can’t be beat.

-Making chicken stew in the Instant Pot allows you to produce tender meat and vegetables with a depth of flavor that would only be possible in many hours on the stovetop.
+Making chicken stew in the Instant Pot allows you to create tender meat and vegetables with a depth of flavor that would only be possible in many hours on the stovetop.

 The rich chicken thigh meat, sweet carrots, earthy celery, filling and creamy potatoes, savory onions and garlic, and woodsy, floral thyme create a balanced and comforting flavor profile that the whole family will love.